alberthun/legacy-sense-docs/guides/002-channels/002-schemas.md

 description: "Data mapping to help you make Sense of your data"
 ---

-Device data needs to be mapped to fields by their data types.
-This allows you to trigger specific rules on those values and generate analytics.
-This mapping is done using Schemas.
-Mobile devices (iOS, Android) have predefined schemas that you can use with our SDK and you don’t need to configure them.
+In order to provide the most optimal rule evaluation and analytics features, the data coming through the channel need to be mapped to specific data types.
+This mapping is done using schemas assigned to each channel.
+A schema defines what the fields in your sensor data payloads represent.
+For example, you may want to define that a specific field is an integer so that you can trigger a rule when that value reaches above or below a certain threshold.
+Mobile devices (iOS, Android) that connect using the Reach SDKs will use predefined schemas which are automatically assigned to the iOS and Android channels.
+No additional configuration is needed for mobile devices that connect using the SDK.

-For IoT devices you need to first create a custom schema.
-You can send any kind of data with IoT devices.
-It is recommended that you generate IoT schema based on your event payload.
-Once your schema is defined you can use it in a Channel and see data being ingested.
+To connect IoT devices, you will first need to define a custom schema.
+You can send any kind of data with IoT devices, but it is recommended that you generate the schema based on the event payload being sent by the device.
+Once your schema is defined you can assign it to your IoT channel which will allow the data to be ingested.
 You can update a schema if necessary at a later time.
-Once you create a schema for your data, you can assign it to your IoT channel.

 ## Creating a Schema